biojs/biojs/README.md

 We have a few guidelines like

 * [biojs-events](https://github.com/biojs/biojs-events) (Convention for the Observer pattern)
-* [example snippets](https://github.com/greenify/biojs-sniper) (coming soon: snippets on JSBin)
+* [example snippets](https://github.com/greenify/biojs-sniper) (coming soon: generic snippets on JSBin)

 Especially the snippets should give you a quick start on how to use a component.

 Gold standards
 --------------

-Our [gold standards](https://github.com/biojs/biojs/wiki/Gold-standards) are conventions we highly encourage you to follow.
+Our [gold standards](https://github.com/biojs/biojs/wiki/Gold-standards) are conventions we highly encourage you to follow (especially for JS beginners).
 They will help you to create a great package!

 What do I need to develop?
 -------------------------------